Striped Bass Are In!! • Last Chance For Spring Blackfish-Fluke Ready To Open • Porgies Start-Weakfish Not Far Behind

 Read more "Stories and Reports" from J&J Sports Blog Posts: Click Here

-Porgy fishing has begun to produce with fish being caught along our North Shore and Peconic Bays .
-The best bait to use for porgy would be sand-worms or clam on a small bait rig with a size one or two hook.The best places to target porgy would peconic bays, Wildwood State Park and cedar beach both located on the north shore.
+Porgy fishing begins on May 1st....
+Anglers will head to our North Shore and Peconic Bays .
+The best bait to use for porgy would be sand-worms or clam on a small bait rig with a size one or two hook.The best places to target porgy would be peconic bays, Wildwood State Park and cedar beach both located on the north shore.

-On the Freshwater side lakes are fully stocked for the second time this month West Lake is the place to be seeing more trout rising around dusk , this stocking includes the addition of yearling rainbow trout.
+On the Freshwater side lakes are fully stocked.
+West Lake is the place to be seeing more trout rising around dusk , this stocking includes the addition of yearling rainbow trout.
 Anglers have been successful using small gold or silver tins like a Kastmaster fished with a slow retrieve or using Nightcrawlwers and "Dough baits" like powerbait or trout pellets fished on a float with a small hook.
 In the mix yellowperch have been also picked off on the same baits while trout fishing

 Share this post